Obesity drugmaker Novo Nordisk misses profit forecast

 The worse-than-expected second-quarter profits may deepen investor worries that Novo's first-mover advantage in the fast-growing obesity drug market is at risk.

-Sales of Wegovy, Novo's first-to-market weight-loss drug, also came in weaker than expected.
-Sales rose 53 per cent to 11.66 billion crowns compared to the 13.54 billion expected by analysts in a company-compiled consensus.
+Sales of Wegovy, Novo’s first-to-market weight-loss drug, also came in weaker than expected.
+Sales rose 53 per cent to 11.66 billion crowns compared with the 13.54 billion expected by analysts in a company-compiled consensus.

 Some analysts forecast the obesity drug market could be worth about $150 billion by the early 2030s.